sabslikesobs/pip.wtf/README.md

 I've had it.
 I just wanted to write a single-file Python script with one measly little external import.
 But the Python dependency management cabal just won't stop treating me like I'm an idiot.

 Pipx?
 Not for scripts.
 Poetry?
 "Oh, poor baby, did you forget your pyproject.toml?"
 Pip-run?
 Tired of fighting with persistence.
 Pip by itself with a little -U?
-[I've gotta give them an extra flag to show I know how to wipe my own ass!](https://peps.python.org/pep-0668/) What about [baking it in to pip?](https://peps.python.org/pep-0722/) If the [rabble can ever settle](https://discuss.python.org/t/pep-722-dependency-specification-for-single-file-scripts/29905) on anything, [even more-fucking-TOML](https://peps.python.org/pep-0723), it'll only work with a version of pip that's definitely not gonna be around on my ancient Debian VPS!
+[I've gotta give them an extra flag to show I know how to wipe my own ass!](https://peps.python.org/pep-0668/) What about [baking it in to pip?](https://peps.python.org/pep-0722/) If the [rabble can ever settle](https://discuss.python.org/t/pep-722-dependency-specification-for-single-file-scripts/29905) on anything, [even more TOML](https://peps.python.org/pep-0723), it'll only work with a version of pip that's definitely not gonna be around on my ancient Debian VPS!

 Well, Python, you've done it.
 I'm pissed.
 I'm giving up on you...r suite of god-awful, overbearing package managers and I'm going to do it myself, in my